 When you’re too avoidance motivated, you’re going through life focusing on what you don’t want.
 That will just bring more of what you don’t want into your experience.

-Have a look at my coaching programs if you’d like to do something about this.
+Have a look at my alchemy services if you’d like to do something about this.
 I’d love to chat with you to see how I can help.

 Leave a comment below and let me know what motivates you and what you learned from this post.